Borys Budka: European Parliament

+of the Committee on Industry, Research and Energy in the European Parliament.

 Private life

-Privately he got married with Katarzyna Kuczyńska-Budka, who is local councilor in Gliwice.
-He is a long-distance runner, he runs in street running.
-He achieved his life record in a marathon (2 hours 39 minutes, 3 seconds) in 2009 in the first edition of the Silesia Marathon.
+Budka is married to Katarzyna Kuczyńska-Budka, a local councilor in Gliwice.

+He is a long-distance runner, preferring road running.
+He achieved his lifetime personal best marathon time of 2 hours, 39 minutes, 3 seconds (2:39:03) in the 2009 first edition of the Silesia Marathon.